WICG/shared-storage/README.md

 and it will send a POST message with the eventData.
 See the [fenced frame reporting document](https://github.com/WICG/turtledove/blob/main/Fenced_Frames_Ads_Reporting.md) for more details.

 ##### Event Level Reporting Limits
 This event-level reporting will allow for the embedding page's 1p data to be combined with the log2(num urls in selectURL) bits of third-party shared-storage data as soon as the report is sent.
 Since this can be used to build up a lot of information quite quickly, we're imposing some limits on event-level reporting while it's available.
-That is, event-level reporting via `reportEvent` can only be called up to three times per top-level page navigation.
+That is, event-level reporting via `reportEvent` can only consume up to 9 bits per top-level page navigation.

-#### K-anonymity Details
-Like [FLEDGE](https://github.com/WICG/turtledove/blob/main/FLEDGE.md), there will be a k-anonymity service to ensure that the selected URL has met its k-anonymity threshold.
-If it has not, its count will be increased by 1 on the k-anonymity server, but the default URL will be returned.
-This makes it possible to bootstrap new URLs.

 ### Private aggregation